Harland and Wolff dismiss 'inaccurate speculation' after report that Belfast's shipyard is at risk of closure

 The firm was founded 1861 by Sir Edward James Harland (a Yorkshireman) and Gustav Wilhelm Wolff (a German-British man).

+It has had a complex history; it was nationalised in the 1970s, became part of Norway’s Olsen shipping empire in 1989, sold much of its land to what is now the Titanic Quarter just after the millennium, and went into administration in 2019 – before being bought out by energy firm InfraStrata.

+It now owns a smaller yard in Devon and two in Scotland, too.

-It operates, in its own words, “one of the biggest dry docks in Europe” and is one of only a handful of shipyards in the UK capable of doing “complex defence projects”.
+It operates, in its own words, “one of the biggest dry docks in Europe” in Belfast, which is one of only a handful of shipyards in the UK capable of doing “complex defence projects”.

-It is understood the “financial support package” in The Times’ report is the ‘UKEF Export Development Guarantee’.
+It is understood the “financial support package” referred to in The Times’ report is the ‘UKEF Export Development Guarantee’.

 This “helps companies who export from, or plan to export from the UK, access high-value loan facilities”.